telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 `System.Boolean`

+###  OnItemDeselected

+Raises the OnItemDeselected event.
+This allows you to handle the event directly.

+#### Returns

+`System.Void`

+###  OnItemSelected

+Raises the OnItemSelected event.
+This allows you to handle the event directly.

+#### Returns

+`System.Void`

-###  OnSelectedIndexChanged
+###  OnSelectionChanged

-Raises the SelectedIndexChanged event.
+Raises the OnItemSelected event.
 This allows you to handle the event directly.

 #### Returns